coderforlife/pyjvm/README.md

     jvm.started()

-The JVM can be stopped with the following, however not that be careful that all Java instances are not used after the JVM is stopped.

-	jvm.stop()

 **Note:** currently the classpath must be specified before the JVM is started.
 It is planned to make it dynamic in the future.

+**Note:** technically the JVM can be stopped with `jvm.stop()`, however it is unlikely to be able to be restarted after that due to limitations of most JVMs, so it is of limited use.

 Java Modules